10 Best Physics Schools in The World

 International students applying at Berkeley must show proof of funding for the first year with further access to funding the whole program.
 However, there is ample need-based financial aid available for US citizens.

 The best thing about studying Physics at Harvard is you have the freedom to go to graduate school in physics or a closely related field.
-So even while pursuing a concentration in physics, you can pursue Physics-Mathematics, Physics-Astronomy and Physics-History of Science plus the special Chemistry and Physics concentration.
+So even while pursuing a concentration in physics, you can pursue Physics-Mathematics, Physics-Astronomy, and Physics-History of Science, plus the special Chemistry and Physics concentration.
 The staff is passionate about physics and teaching and constantly devises new course material.
-Undergraduates also get opportunity research through an independent research course.
+Undergraduates also get the opportunity to research through an independent research course.